Yamashita: The Tiger's Treasure

-Yamashita: The Tiger's Treasure is a 2001 Filipino epic adventure-drama film directed by Chito S. Roño and starring Armando Goyena, Danilo Barrios, Albert Martinez, Vic Diaz, BB Gandanghari, and Camille Prats.
-Its plot concerns a hidden Yamashita treasure.
-It was released by Regal Entertainment.
-The film won a total of 11 awards in various award-giving bodies including the coveted Metro Manila Film Festival for Best Picture.
+Yamashita: The Tiger's Treasure is a 2001 Filipino action-adventure-drama film directed by Chito S. Roño and starring Armando Goyena, Danilo Barrios, Albert Martinez, Vic Diaz, Rustom Padilla, and Camille Prats.
+Its plot revolves around a hidden Yamashita treasure.
+It was released by Regal Films.
+The film won a total of 11 awards in various award-giving bodies including the coveted Best Picture in the 2001 Metro Manila Film Festival.

 Plot

-The Rosales family are a wealthy Filipino American family engaged in investments, living in an upscale neighborhood in San Francisco, California.
+The Rosales family are a wealthy Filipino American family living in an upscale neighborhood in San Francisco.
 Jobert Rosales is the grandson of Carmelo "Melo" Rosales, an elderly Filipino World War II veteran living in the United States who tells his war stories to his grandson Jobert.
-In one flashback, he tells the story of his participation during World War II, when his troop was ordered to bury the Yamashita Treasure.
+In one flashback, he tells the story of his participation during World War II, when his unit was ordered to bury the Yamashita Treasure.

 One day, Jobert returns home to find his parents murdered and his grandfather missing.
-Jobert decides to go back to the Philippines and on the flight, he finds the clues to a hidden treasure in his grandfather's coded, wartime journal, which will later serve as a crucial key to the location of the treasure and becomes engrossed with it.
-During his trip to the Philippines, news of his parents' murder and grandfather's appearance spread around the globe.
-However, upon arrival in Manila, Jobert is unaware that he has become the center of attention, especially when a news reporter gives him a business card at Ninoy Aquino International Airport.
+After the funeral, Jobert decides to go back to the Philippines and on the flight, he finds the clues to a hidden treasure in his grandfather's coded, wartime journal, which serves as a key to the location of the treasure and becomes engrossed with it.
+During his trip, news of his parents' murder and grandfather's disappearance spread around the globe.
+However, upon arrival in Manila, Jobert is unaware that he has become the center of attention, especially when a journalist gives him a business card at Ninoy Aquino International Airport.
 His nervousness increases after an uncomfortable interrogation with police general Rivas.

-Jobert happily reunites with his old friends and former classmates but the reunion turns sour when they are ambushed and abducted by mercenaries, who take them to Edmundo "Emong" Mariano (Albert Martinez).
-As Emong reveals his innocence and his concern for Melo's safety, a man named Nolasco and his troops arrive and reveal that they sent the mercenaries, adding that the said "abduction" was a preventive operation to protect Jobert and his friends from being captured by corrupt members of the Presidential Anti-Organized Crime Task Force (PAOCTF), who form part of an unknown criminal syndicate interested in the treasure with the intention to abduct and kill Jobert and his friends after they find the said loot.
-Nolasco also reveals himself and Emong to be top Philippine government officials with the latter serving as the country's Yamashita treasure expert, and adds that Melo was kidnapped by the same unknown syndicate, headed by Naguchi (Vic Diaz), a Japanese World War II veteran and his underboss Jarco (BB Gandanghari).
-When Nolasco states that they know how to find Melo and save him, an ambush occurs, wherein Emong leads the team's escape.
+Jobert happily reunites with his old friends and former classmates but the reunion turns sour when they are ambushed and abducted by mercenaries, who take them to Edmundo "Emong" Mariano.
+As Emong reveals his innocence and his concern for Melo's safety, a man named Nolasco and his troops arrive and reveal that the said "abduction" was a preventive operation to protect Jobert and his friends from being captured by corrupt members of the Presidential Anti-Organized Crime Task Force (PAOCTF), who form part of an unknown criminal syndicate, headed by Naguchi a Japanese World War II veteran and his underboss Jarco.
+To the friends' horror, Nolasco states that the syndicate is interested with the treasure, and masterminded Melo's kidnapping, intent on killing him, as well as Jobert and his friends after they find the said loot, before he reveals himself and Emong to be top Philippine government officials with the latter serving as the country's Yamashita treasure expert.
+When Nolasco adds that they know how to find Melo and save him, an ambush occurs, wherein Emong leads the team's escape.
 After a highway chase with the syndicate's henchmen, the team boards a small yacht that will take them to an inter-island ship, which will serve as their safehouse.